fendihalim/fendihalim/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This repository contains data science projects such as supervised and unsupervised machine learning topics
+This repository contains data science projects such as supervised and unsupervised machine learning.